 Please note, the public comment period on this project closed at 4PM on Friday, April 8th.

-Capital Region Water’s Board of Directors wanted to hear from the public before consideration of this proposal.
+Capital Region Water’s Board wanted to hear from the public before consideration of this proposal.
 Public comments were accepted between March 21 and April 8.
 Public comments were provided in person, by mail, by email and online.
 Inquiries were also addressed by telephone.

 A press conference to announce the proposal was hosted on March 21.
 Two public meetings on the proposal were held on March 23 and March 29 to discuss the proposal.
 Each hearing included a presentation and time for public comments and questions.